NickG-Math/Mackey/Doc.md

 \section status Current Status

 * The project is almost complete for \f$G\f$ a cyclic group of prime power order.
 The only input that's needed are the equivariant chains at the bottom level for the spheres corresponding to nonnegative linear combinations of irreducible representations; we call these "standard chains".
 The standard chains can be easily computed from geometric equivariant decompositions by hand, and then fed into the program as explained in \ref how.
 It might be worth it to automate this process as well; after all, the differentials of the standard chains can all be obtained using the fact that the homology at the bottom level has to be trivial apart from top dimension.

-* The one thing that hasn't been implemented for prime-power cyclic groups are Frobenius relations: The multiplicative structure is computed levelwise, but through the Frobenius relations we can extract information from the lower levels (if our generators are transfers of those lower levels).
+* The one thing that hasn't been implemented for prime-power cyclic groups are Frobenius relations:
+The multiplicative structure is computed levelwise, but this could be made more effective using the Frobenius relations.

 * For general cyclic groups a few aspects that involve transferring need reworking.
 The problem is that non prime-power cyclic groups the diagram of subgroups is not a vertical tower but a somewhat more complicated diagram, so care has to be taken to account for all these extra transfers and restrictions.
 Ultimately this is the only part that needs changing.

 * The bulletpoint above also applies to general finite abelian groups.
 We also need to specify the order of the elements of the group and how they relate to the subgroup diagram to form our equivariant bases.

 * For non abelian groups we have the added complication of needing the real representation theory of our group.
 And of course we need the standard chains for these groups as well.

-* For coefficients other than \f$\mathbb Z\f$ a lot more things start to break, as transferring becomes more complicated when non cyclic modules are involved in the free Mackey functors.
+* For non constant coefficients a lot more things start to break, as transferring becomes more complicated when non cyclic modules are involved in the free Mackey functors.

 \section doc Documentation